vegardga/pebble-remote/README.md

 The 433 MHz transmitter connected to the Raspberry Pi through GPIO pins is easily controlled through Python scripts or command line utilities.
 Node.js can handle both, so with a small REST API the transmitter could be controlled from any device connected to the local network.
 Now, any network request to the Raspberry Pi is forwarded to listening devices through radio signals.

-433Utils is a collection of code and documentation designed to assist in the connection and usage of 433 MHz transmit and receive modules, an open source project available on GitHub [3].
+433Utils is a collection of code and documentation designed to assist in the connection and usage of 433 MHz transmit and receive modules, [an open source project available on GitHub](https://github.com/ninjablocks/433Utils).
 The Raspberry Pi can broadcast radio signals with just a few lines of code using this command line utility, here illustrated with a Python script.

 ```python
 #!/usr/bin/python